Role: Solo Designer and Researcher

 The bottleneck was not the work itself.
 It was the coordination and decision-making layer, and that layer lived entirely inside a few people's heads.

-If a system could automatically capture unstructured requests, organize them intelligently, and surface vendor recommendations based on real signals rather than memory and relationships, any team member could make a good decision.
+If a platform could automatically capture unstructured requests, organize them intelligently, and surface vendor recommendations based on real signals rather than memory and relationships, any team member could make a good decision.
 Not just the most experienced one.

 .png)